-1. You Don’t Detangle
+1. You don’t detangle

 The first step to getting a nicely defined twist out is making sure that your hair is detangled fully.
 Some people don’t like to detangle too often for fear of unnecessary breakage, but this is an important step if you want great curl definition.
-Otherwise, once you take down the twists to separate and fluff, you’ll have more frizz than you wanted.
+Otherwise, once you take down the twists to separate and fluff, you’ll have way more frizz than you want.

-2. You’re Borrowing Hair
+2. You’re borrowing hair

 What is borrowing hair?
 Borrowing hair is when you take hair from one section and bring it to the other as you work your way down the twist.
 It’s a common problem because sometimes there may be less hair in one piece.

-3. Your Hair isn’t Wet Enough
+3. Your hair isn’t wet enough

-Some naturals (like myself) prefer to do twist outs or dry hair because it gives hair a more elongated look once it’s taken down.
-However, for the best curl definition, twist outs should be done on wet hair that has either been freshly washed or spritzed with water.
+Some naturals (like myself) prefer to do twist outs or damp or dry hair because it gives hair a more elongated look once it’s taken down.
+However, for the best curl definition, twist-outs should be done on wet hair that has either been freshly washed or spritzed with water.